AI Recruiting

 Real-World Impact:

-- Global companies run 24/7 interview operations across all time zones
+• Global companies run continuous interview operations across all time zones without adding headcount

 2. Dramatic Cost Reduction